--A healthier standing platform for people waiting to fetch water around the superstructure.
+-A healthier standing platform for beneficiaries waiting to fetch water around the superstructure.

 -Relating to the proper handling and use of the constructed water collection facilities.

-Funder: Women Environmental Program (WEP) an implementing partner to the Women 2030 Project, an EU funded coalition of five global and regional women and gender networks working towards the realization of the sustainable development goals, SDGs in 52 countries of the world.
+Funder: Women Environmental Program (WEP) under the Women2030 Project, a European Union funded coalition of five global and regional women and gender networks working towards the realization of the sustainable development goals, SDGs in 52 countries of the world.

 Bridgers Association through this project seeks to improve the livelihoods of very low income marginalized indigenous Baka Pygmy women in Kwoamb, East Region of Cameroon by training them on the cultivation of hybrid okra interspersed with lemon trees using organic manure to ensure both financial and environmental sustainability.

 This project implementation commenced on 17/09/2020.

 A contribution to Sustainable Food Systems and Agro-Ecology by Bridgers Association Cameroon.